Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Gadget combination

-The first lemma allows us to immediately reduce gadgets to the case that $U$ (in \cref{def:gadgetdefinition}) is a direct rotation, defined in \cref{def:directrot}.
+The first lemma allows us to immediately reduce gadgets to the case that the unitary $U$ is a direct rotation, defined in \cref{def:directrot}.
 This allows us to write $U = e^S$ for $S$ the generator of the direct rotation --- the off-diagonal properties of $S$ will simplify calculations considerably.

 \begin{lemma} Suppose $(H^\prime,\mathcal{A})$ is a $(\eta,\epsilon)$-gadget for $H$, where $\eta < \sqrt{2}$.
 Let $\Tilde{\epsilon} = \epsilon + 4\eta \|H\|$.